 And you have a passion for oral history?

 Yes.
 I tried to do that with Mum, but it has been a struggle as she tires so easily.
 Mum’s going to a respite centre next week and I’ve asked them if they have volunteers who might help her tell her story.
 She might be inclined to show a bit more stamina if she’s talking to a volunteer.

 The book-group ‘tribe’

-I know you as an avid reader, and along with four other lovely friends, we have come together for breakfast over the years to discuss which books to read and the review them.
+I know you as an avid reader, and along with four other lovely friends, we have come together for breakfast over the years to discuss which books to read and review them.
 Well, ostensibly, we meet to review them, but we’re not always 100 per cent committed to sticking to the topic!
 What gets you excited about meeting up with the book group?

 Oh so much.
 I love the diversity of the group; every woman is different, in age, or sense of humour or wittiness.
-We have differing cultural backgrounds too.
+We have different cultural backgrounds too.
 I feel honoured to belong to the group – they are so intelligent and creative.
 We have seen each other branching off and doing new things with our lives – travel, public speaking, developing an online business, studying…It’s inspiring to see people evolve.
-We’ve been through a lot together without being too intimate with each other – we give each oher space, but we’re still there.
+We’ve been through a lot together without being too intimate with each other – we give each other space, but we’re still there.